shmercer/pairwiseLLM/README.md

 head(res$combined)
 ```

-The registry CSV lives in `dev-output/myjob/jobs_registry.csv` and
+The registry CSV contains all batch IDs and file paths, allowing you to
-contains all batch IDs and file paths, allowing you to resume polling
+resume polling with `llm_resume_multi_batches()` even if the R session
-even if the R session is interrupted.
+is interrupted.

 ------------------------------------------------------------------------